serghiou/best-of-data-science/best-of-r.md

 **[mlr.](https://www.analyticsvidhya.com/blog/2016/08/practicing-machine-learning-techniques-in-r-with-mlr-package/)** Package.
 Tutorial.
 A great tutorial on how to use the mlr framework to fit machine learning models in R - it allows for fitting multiple methods and for tuning parameters easily.
 Slower than H2O, but allows for a lot more methods.

 **[caret.](https://topepo.github.io/caret/index.html)** Package.
 Tutorial/Book.
 Caret is one of the most famous frameworks for machine leanring in R. It bares very high resemblence to mlr and it makes applying and analyzing the results of many machine learning algorithms easy and standardized.
 This book is a fantastic introduction to all that caret can do.
 [This](https://www.kaggle.com/tobikaggle/compare-multiple-classification-models-with-caret) is a great tutorial on Kaggle on how to compare multiple classification models using caret.

+**[SuperLearner.](https://cran.r-project.org/web/packages/SuperLearner/vignettes/Guide-to-SuperLearner.html)** Package.
+Tutorial.
+A very well-done package, the primary advantage of which is its ability to automatically ensemble all fitted models into a new model.
+It offers all important learning algorithms, makes it easy to add your own algorithms, tune the algorithms or select features.
+Highly recommended!

 **[coin.](https://cran.r-project.org/web/packages/coin/coin.pdf)** Package.
 The most popular package for all sorts of permutation tests.